CopilotIQ/opa-tests/README.md

 # Open Policy Agent (OPA) Integration Tests Framework

+## Releasing

+- Update the `version` in the `Makefile` through commit to `main`
+- Merge from `main` to `release`
+- For depedent projects, download the binary for the new version into the source dir (e.g. `out/bin/opatest`)

 ### Copyright & Licensing

 **The code is copyright (c) 2023 CopilotIQ Inc. All rights reserved**

-*This code is licensed under the terms of the Apache License 2.0, see LICENSE for more details*
+_This code is licensed under the terms of the Apache License 2.0, see LICENSE for more details_

 # Motivation